Appalachia (landmass): Leptoceratopsians

-While remains of the advanced ceratopsians, most notably the centrosaurines and chasmosaurines which were very common in Laramidia during this time period, were not found in Appalachia, the leptoceratopsids somehow managed to inhabit that location.
+Just like their larger cousins, the leptoceratopsids were thought to be absent from Appalachia until the mid-2010s when a jaw bone of an indeterminate genus was unearthed in North Carolina.
 A Campanian-era leptoceratopsid ceratopsian has been found in the Tar Heel Formation, marking the first discovery of a ceratopsian dinosaur in the Appalachian zone.
 This specimen bears a uniquely long, slender and downcurved upper jaw, suggesting that it was an animal with a specialized feeding strategy, yet another example of speciation on an island environment.
-Recently, a ceratopsian tooth was unearthed in Mississippi's Owl Creek Formation, which has been dated to be 67 million years old.
-The owner of this one particular tooth was probably a chasmosaurine since by the end of the Cretaceous, the centrosaurines had completely vanished from North America, though they were thriving in Asia as in the case of Sinoceratops.
-While leptoceratopsid remains, the few that have been discovered in recent years, have been unearthed in the southern part of Appalachia, they appear to be completely absent from the northern part of Appalachia, states like New Jersey, Delaware, and Maryland.
-Suggesting the idea, proposed by paleontologist David R. Schwimmer, that there was a possible providence during the Late Cretaceous.
-It is not completely understood how the leptoceratopsians were able to reach Appalachia, however, the most commonly accepted theory was that they island hopped during the time that the Western Interior Seaway split the North American continent into two different land masses in a way that some species of leptoceratopsids, most notably Ajkaceratops, were able to reach Europe.
+While leptoceratopsid remains, the few that have been discovered in recent years have been unearthed in the southern part of Appalachia.
+They appear to be completely absent from the northern part of Appalachia, states like New Jersey, Delaware, and Maryland, suggesting the idea, proposed by paleontologist David R. Schwimmer, that there was a possible providence during the Late Cretaceous (although it may be a case of preservation bias).
+It is not completely understood how the leptoceratopsians were able to reach Appalachia; however, the most commonly accepted theory was that they island hopped from Europe during the time that the Western Interior Seaway split the North American continent into two different land masses in a way that some species of leptoceratopsids, most notably Ajkaceratops, were able to reach Europe.
 It should also be noted that there is a distinct difference with how the leptoceratopsians evolved in Appalachia and Laramida.
 The Appalachian leptoceratopsian that was unearthed in the Tar Heel Formation, which grew to the size of a large dog, had a more slender jaw that teeth that curved downward and outward in its beak.
 This would imply a specialized feeding strategy for feeding on the foliage that was native to Appalachia during the Campanian.